Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 The best way to start is by choosing those channels that everyone talks about, the “good” ones, so to speak.
 These are:

 The image below represents to what extent an advertiser can “control” where its ads are showing.
-Both Paid Social and Paid Search offers a “full” transparent model.
+Both Paid Social and Paid Search offer a “full” transparent model.
 This is because you know exactly what the placements are and where your potential audience will be finding your ads.

 Paid Display, however, is not that controllable.
 In fact, on Google Display, we can see where (app name) our ads are shown, but we have no control over that.
 In comparison, the Facebook Audience Network gives us control over categories but no visibility on app names.